NCAR/MPAS-Workflow/README.md

 Non-task shell scripts
 ----------------------
-`getCycleVars.csh`: defines cycle-specific variables, such as multiple formats of the valid date, and date-resolved directories
+`bin/getCycleVars.csh`: defines cycle-specific variables, such as multiple formats of the valid date, and date-resolved directories

 `submit.csh`:
 1. Source the experiment directory info from `config/auto/experiment.csh`
 2. Check if suite is already running; kill if it is
-3. Submit the suite for execution
+3. Submit the suite

 Python tools (`tools/*.py`)